hitesh920/deploy-mirror-leech-bot/README.md

 ### IS_TEAM_DRIVE:
-- Set the to `True` as we are using shared drive.
+- Set this to `True` as we are using shared drive.

 ### TELEGRAM_API & TELEGRAM_HASH:
-- Got [here](my.telegram.org) register with your number connected to telegram account fill with your number , choose desktop,  fill app title and short name to any name you want.
+- Go [here](my.telegram.org) and register with your number connected to telegram account fill with your number , choose desktop,  fill app title and short name to any name you want.

 ![image](https://user-images.githubusercontent.com/77688759/161731080-bff37137-e53a-4774-a1bd-6288491ca494.png)

 - This will give the values of `TELEGRAM_API` and `TELEGRAM_HASH`

-<b>App api_id</b> will be your TELEGRAM_API and <b>App api_hash</b> TELEGRAM_HASH
+<b>App api_id</b> will be your TELEGRAM_API

+<b>App api_hash</b> will be your TELEGRAM_HASH

 ### TOKEN_PICKLE_URL:
 - Go to your index link and click on the token.pickel u just hosted in step 3 and copy the direct download link.

 ![image](https://user-images.githubusercontent.com/77688759/161749786-d71ab726-51b9-49b7-9dae-b584cd3177e2.png)

-- And use the url for TOKEN_PICKLE_URL
+- And use that url for TOKEN_PICKLE_URL

-- We are done with the all necessary configs for the proper working of the mirror leech bot.
+- We are done with the all necessary configs for the proper working of your mirror leech bot.

 - It should look like this after filling all the necessary values

 ![image](https://user-images.githubusercontent.com/77688759/161732551-fe9424b4-d141-481c-9de3-d0cb368c1c96.png)

-- And we are done with all the necessary configs needed.

 - Then click on create secret gist to save the gist.